About Sarvodaya Institute

 Our Intention

-We recognize colonial aggression against communities of color as the underlying cause of damage and destruction to our body, and are committed to the disassembly and decomposition of colonial power structures through all of our work.
-We primarily work to benefit and uplift Communities of Color as the sovereigns of the future, especially in our local Tongva/Pomona region.
+We recognize colonial aggression against land-nourishing communities as the underlying cause of damage and destruction to our body, and are committed to the disassembly and decomposition of colonial power structures through all of our work.
+Through our work, we hope to spotlight, uplift, and support land-nourishing cultures, especially in our local Tongva/Pomona region.

 Our Story